 |Single Supplement||$610||$810||540 €|

 Non-rowing companions welcomed.
 Program for non-rowing companions includes cycling, walking, kayaking and sightseeing options.
 It is possible to join us for one week only.
 See our Western Cape and Eastern Cape trips.
+Or consider our Western Cape Wildflower trip which takes place in August.

 |Daily Distances||Boats||Max Group Size|